 Data Protection Subject Access

-The Data Protection Act 1998 gives individuals certain rights.
-It allows us to find out what information is held about us on computer and sometimes paper records.
+The Data Protection Act gives individuals certain rights.
+It allows you to find out what information is held about us on computer and sometimes paper records.
 This is known as a 'Right of Subject Access'.

 It also states that those who record and use personal information must be open about how the information is used and they must follow the eight data protection principles of good practice, which are: